anamsimon/Postman/README.md

+Postman allows you to receive push notifications on event trigger by any kind of application (ERP, Business, Monitoring tool).
 This application is a basic example of using Push Notifications provided by Telerik BackEnd Services.

+### Technology
+1. Backbonejs
+2. Requirejs
+3. Cordova

 ### Requirements
 - Registration in Telerik BackEnd Services (http://www.telerik.com/backend-services) and Telerik AppBuilder (http://www.telerik.com/appbuilder)